Djalminha

-Djalma Feitosa Dias (born 9 December 1970), known as Djalminha /pt/, is a Brazilian football pundit and former player who played as an attacking midfielder.
+Djalma Feitosa Dias (born 9 December 1970), commonly known as Djalminha (/pt/), is a Brazilian football pundit and former professional player who played as an attacking midfielder.
+Regarded as a highly gifted and creative playmaker, he was known for his technical ability, close control, vision and flamboyant style of play.

-Blessed with superb skill and technical ability but possessing a troublesome character, he represented among others Flamengo, Palmeiras and Deportivo de La Coruña, and was also a Brazil international.
+Djalminha represented several clubs in Brazil and Europe, most notably Flamengo, Palmeiras and Deportivo de La Coruña.
+He was a prominent member of the Deportivo side that won the club's first La Liga title in the 1999–2000 season.
+At international level, he represented the Brazil national team and was part of the squad that won the 1997 Copa América.
+Despite his ability, his career was also marked by an unpredictable temperament and a number of disciplinary incidents.

 Club career

 Brazil

 Son of former footballer Djalma Dias, Djalminha (Little Djalma) was born in Santos, São Paulo, while his father was playing for Santos.
 He started his career at Flamengo, based in Rio de Janeiro.

 Afterwards, Djalminha played for Guarani (being briefly loaned, in 1994, to Shimizu S-Pulse in Japan) and then Palmeiras, where he received the Bola de Ouro (Brazilian Golden Ball) award in 1996.

 Deportivo de La Coruña

 In July 1997, Djalminha joined Spanish club Deportivo de La Coruña, where he scored 26 La Liga goals in 87 appearances in his first three seasons there, playing a significant role in the club's first (and, to date, only) La Liga conquest in 1999–2000.
 After that, however, the emergence of Juan Carlos Valerón, signed upon Atlético Madrid's relegation, meant less playing time for Djalminha.
 This was followed by a May 2002 heated confrontation during training with Depor manager Javier Irureta, prompted his loan to Austrian Football Bundesliga side FK Austria Wien in the summer of 2002.

 After just 11 appearances for Deportivo in the 2003–04 campaign, Djalminha finished his career with Mexico's Club América, retiring at 34.